 Long Earth are busy working on their second album “Once Around The Sun”.

-72 minutes worth of music has been written and recording is in progress for an October 2019 release .
+72 minutes worth of music has been written and recording is in progress for a March 2020 release .